|

 But, then, God does not expect us to.

-most important work, task or duty we have to do in life is to live
+The most important work, task or duty we have to do in life is to

-each day as fully as we are able and to manifest Gods Divine
+live each day as fully as we are able and to manifest Gods

-glory, will and purpose in our body in every moment of time we experience
+Divine glory, will and purpose in our body in every moment of time

 A